lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 With booking and confirmation flows, our customers can plug the Lune API into an app, website, or product to deliver a unique and programmatically driven experience that brings climate into logistics decisions.

-Our API-first approach ensures customers retain programmatic control over the end-user experience, deciding, for example, where and how to best to present Project bundles and Bundle portfolios, offsetting options, and CO₂ emission estimations.
+Our API-first approach ensures customers retain programmatic control over the end-user experience, deciding, for example, where and how to best present Project bundles and Bundle portfolios, offsetting options, and CO₂ emission estimations.

 ## Overview

-By default, and as a starting point for each of our customers, Lune provides a default Project bundle, referred to as "Lune defaults" for each Account and Client Account.
+By default, and as a starting point for each of our customers, Lune provides a default Project bundle, referred to as "Lune defaults," for each Account and Client Account.

 Using these defaults means that each order to offset CO₂ emissions will be placed against the following projects and ratios: